Artist Tom Christopher’s Energized Paintings Remind Us Of A Busy Pre-COVID-19 New York City

-The busy city of New York has been the profile of Tom Christopher who is not even from New York, which makes the best kind of New Yorker.
-Christopher’s paintings, as you may know, hang in the New York City Historical Society, The Museum of The City of New York, New York’s City Hall and, for a time, his thirty-foot by 230-foot mural of Times Square was in Times Square itself, a mirror for passers-by.
-Christopher even had a pop-up installation with fellow artist Andy Hammerstein grandson of Broadway lyricist Oscar Hammerstein.
+The busy city of New York has been the subject of Tom Christopher (who is not even from New York, which makes the best kind of New Yorker) for over a decade.
+Christopher’s paintings hang in the New York City Historical Society, The Museum of The City of New York, New York’s City Hall and, for a time, his thirty-foot by 230-foot mural of Times Square was in Times Square itself, a mirror for passers-by.
+Christopher even had a pop-up installation with fellow artist Andy Hammerstein, grandson of Broadway lyricist Oscar Hammerstein.
 A bucket list project if there ever was one.

 The thickest body of Christopher’s work is New York City’s street life — mainly the clogged aorta of Times Square.
 His images are best when the streets are gridlocked and people struggle across spongy asphalt.
 Christopher’s brush turns the sun-glare off the street hot white and people are frozen in the moment.